MadrasLe/MGRrmsnorm/docs/ARCHITECTURE.md

 - **Harness:** validation/benchmark tooling, not runtime API.
 - **Archived result:** dated evidence retained for historical comparison.

-The package metadata intentionally uses `Development Status :: 3 - Alpha`.
-This reflects breadth and rapid development, not a lack of technical depth.

 ## Current structural boundaries